FAQ: Snow and Ice Control

 What happens when a car is parked on the street and snow removal equipment come into the area?

 When snow removal is scheduled for your neighbourhood, please be sure to move your vehicle off the street.
 There will be signs in your neighbourhood in advance of and during the snow removal process.
-If a car is not moved when the grader arrives, the grader will plow around it, leaving the snow it could not pick up around the vehicle.
-Snow removal equipment will not return to pick up any snow left behind due to parked vehicles.
+If a car is not moved it will be tagged and towed to a cleared collector road.
+The vehicle owners will be fined $250 to cover the towing expense.

 What is a windrow?